Svancara/FinDogAI/docs/prd.md

 11. Cancel button: Dismisses modal, no action taken
 12. TTS latency target: <2 seconds from intent parse to audio playback start
 13. Mock mode plays platform-native TTS (Web Speech API) or skips audio playback
-14. Offline mode: TTS queued, plays when connectivity returns (or uses platform-native TTS)
+14. Offline (production): TTS is not invoked; platform-native TTS may be used only to announce AI unavailability; no queuing

 ### Story 3.6: Set Active Job Voice Flow (End-to-End)